Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 ## Training the Random Forest model

-Now its time to train our model!
+Now it's time to train our model!

-**Create an instance of the RandomForestClassifier class and fit it to our training data from the previous step.**
+**Creating an instance of the RandomForestClassifier class and fitting it to our training data from the previous step.**

 ```python